Hosh-tech/fcc-progress/README.md

 # fcc-progress
-Just keeping track of my progress through fCC\
+Just keeping track of my progress through fCC.
+Start and end times are merely reflect how long it has taken to do each task and does not account for extracurricular studies into each section.\
 \
 **Responsive Web Design**\
 \